jramos-br/jsdoc-summarize2/CODE_OF_CONDUCT.md

 ### Be friendly and patient

 Remember you might not be communicating in someone else's primary spoken or programming language, and others may not have your level of understanding.

 ### Be welcoming

-Our communities welcome and support people of all backgrounds and identities.
+Our community welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, color, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.

 ### Be respectful